-- The maximum number of networks is reduced to 4096. - The maximum number of ports per network is reduced to 4096.
-(Including multicast group ports.) - ACLs matching against logical ingress port identifiers are not supported. - OVN interconnection feature is not supported.
+- The maximum number of networks is reduced to 4096. - The maximum number of ports per network is reduced to 2048. - ACLs matching against logical ingress port identifiers are not supported. - OVN interconnection feature is not supported.

 In addition to functional limitations described above, the following should be considered before enabling it in your cluster: